St. Charles Athletic Handbook

 8. All appropriate forms related to athletics must be complete and returned before a student may participate in any tryouts, practices or games.

-5. All student-athletes must have a parental permission slip on file with the Athletic Association Board before they are allowed to participate in any athletic activity.
-The form gives permission to have qualified medical personnel treat the student-athlete in the event of an accident or injury during an event when the parent cannot be notified.
-By signing this form the parent releases the coach, the school, the parish, and the Archdiocese of Milwaukee from any and all legal responsibility should an injury occur to the student-athlete during any athletic competition or practice.
+- By signing this form, the parent releases the coaches, athletic board, the school, the parish, and the Archdiocese of Milwaukee from any and all legal responsibility should an injury occur to the student-athlete during any athletic competition or practice.

-6. All student-athletes must have a physical exam BEFORE participating in any practice or game for any sport.
-The exam is required by the Archdiocese every second year the athlete participates in a sport..
-The doctor’s release must be on file with the Athletic Director before the student athlete is allowed to participate in any athletic activity.
+2. All student-athletes must have a physical exam before participating in any practice or game for any sport.
+The exam is required by the Archdiocese every second year the athlete participates in a sport.
+The doctor's release must be on file with the Athletic Board Registrar before the student athlete is allowed to participate in any athletic activity.
 Any emergency information must be identified on this form.
-Coaches are given complete rosters of participants on their team, along with a copy of the permission slips, to carry with them to all games and practices.
+Coaches are given complete rosters of participants on their team, along with emergency contact information to carry with them to all games and practices.
+Athletic Physical forms may be downloaded from the athletics registration website and form the Archdiocese of Milwaukee website.

 1. A player must attend all practices, scrimmages, games, and tournaments unless excused by the coach for what the coach deems to be a legitimate reason.
 The coach must be notified of any absences for whatever reason.
 Any missed practice, regardless of the reason, will result in reduced playing time over the course of the season.